mikavilpas/blink-ripgrep.nvim/README.md

             -- - { ".git", "package.json", ".root" }
             project_root_marker = ".git",

+            -- Enable fallback to neovim cwd if project_root_marker is not -- found.
+Default: `true`, which means to use the cwd. project_root_fallback = true,

             -- The casing to use for the search in a format that ripgrep -- accepts.
 Defaults to "--ignore-case".
 See `rg --help` for all the -- available options ripgrep supports, but you can try